When was Telemedicine Invented? History of Telemedicine

 Exposure to the latest technological advancements and communication systems is adding to the popularity of virtual health.
 Although it is a straightforward concept to everyone, many still have a question: When was Telemedicine invented?
 Many are still surprised to know that it has existed for centuries.

 Moreover, the history of telehealth technologies and their recent popularity are due to increased interest in on-demand healthcare services.
 The main aim of this health technology is to treat patients and communicate data over long distances.
 People have probably been using this for a long time.
-Are you curious to know when was telemedicine invented?
+Are you curious to know when telemedicine was invented?
 Keep reading.

 What is Telemedicine?

 The introduction of modern technology in the world has led to the widespread adoption of telemedicine services in the healthcare sector, irrespective of the practice size.
-Hence, Telemedicine isn’t a relatively new term in medical schools.
+Hence,

 To simplify Telemedicine, it is about delivering remote clinical services using telecommunications technology.
 But how is telehealth used in healthcare?
 It assists health administration in providing affordable and convenient medical care to patients by medical professionals.
 Moreover, it saves time, reduces costs, and enhances the efficiency of the health system.